 Google Search Appliance will be discontinued in 2019.
 We decided to see if we could match some of the most important GSA features.
-We did some Googling and determined what the most searched features were.
-We came up with the following features or feature sets for GSA which we compared against a similar or alternative feature provided by AddSearch:
+We did some research and determined what the most searched features were.
+As a result, we found the following features for GSA which we compared against a similar or alternative feature provided by AddSearch:

 - User experience